-The Board has established an Audit Committee (previously Audit and Risk Management Committee to 1 December 2021) comprising Chris Tonkin (Chair), Mark Southey (to 1 December 2021), Cathy Moises and Darryl Cuzzubbo (from 1 December 2021).
-Each member of the Audit and Risk Management Committee is a non-executive director, and all members are independent.
-A profile of each Director setting out their skills, experience, expertise and period of office is set out in the Directors' Report on pages 19-24 of the Company's 2022 Annual Report.
+The Board has established an Audit Committee comprising Chris Tonkin (Chair), Cathy Moises, Mark Southey (from 5 February 2024) and Mike Spreadborough (from 8 April 2024).
+Darryl Cuzzubbo was previously a member of the Audit Committee, however stepped down upon his appointment as Managing Director on 5 February 2024.
+Each member of the Audit Committee is a non-executive director, and all members are independent.
+A profile of each Director setting out their skills, experience, expertise and period of office is set out in the Directors' Report on pages 28-34 of the Company's 2024 Annual Report.
 The Audit Committee is structured in compliance with Recommendation 4.1